m-hrachov/Partial-sudoku-experimental-design/README.md

 # Warning

-This code implementation allows rectangualr and non-rectangular blocks.
+This code implementation allows rectangular blocks and "non-rectangular blocks", the latter acting only as a randomization constraint, a restriction.
 It is highly recommended to choose the setting with rectangular blocks, because it is easier to analyse and to interpret.

-The setting with non-rectangular blocks (e.g. `allignment="vertical"`, `reps=4`, `treatments=21`) can be a bit tricky to analyse and to explain the choice of this randomization.
+The setting with "non-rectangular blocks" (e.g. `alignment="vertical"`, `reps=4`, `treatments=21`) can be a bit tricky to analyse and to explain the choice of this randomization.
-In such case, the "non-rectangular blocks" are not blocks, but "constraints" to ensure that you don't have the same treatment in the same part of the field or greenhouse.
+In such case, the "non-rectangular blocks" are not blocks, but are constraints to ensure that you don't have the same treatment in the same part of the field or greenhouse.
 This is a bit more robust than only randomizing over columns, but you cannot model block effect in a usual way.